 Prior to being elected to Congress, Kevin served as a State Representative in the Kansas Legislature for eight years, representing Leawood and Overland Park.
 Kevin chaired the House Appropriations Committee where he led the effort to cut spending, balance the state budget and fight tax increases.

 On January 5, 2011, Kevin was sworn in to serve his first term as part of the 112th Congress.
-During his four years in Congress, he has served on the House Appropriations Committee, which is responsible for allocating federal spending.
+During his five years in Congress, he has served on the House Appropriations Committee, which is responsible for allocating federal spending.
 Since taking office, he has consistently focused on balancing the federal budget, reducing the national debt and supporting policies that stimulate private sector job growth.

 Instead of letting Washington change him, Congressman Yoder is trying to change the way Washington works by introducing bills to eliminate life-long Congressional pensions and even cut his own pay.
 In addition, he has worked tirelessly to keep Government eyes from your private emails by introducing and sponsoring the Email Privacy Act.